Hypocrita20XX/Big-Dig-Boi-Series-Archive/Files/Working_Archive/Readme.md

-# Working Archive For The Big Dig Boi Series Of Mods
+# Working Archive For The Big Dig Series Of Mods

 This is an archive for every mod's unpacked files in the Big Dig Boi series, as well as the paks and zips for each one.
 Use DRGPacker to get them into a pak that you can install in your game using Mint.